adhi2k/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 #Program to find L and U matrix using LU decomposition.
-#Developed by: Shaik Eesub
+#Developed by: Selvakani
-#RegisterNumber: 2305002021
+#RegisterNumber: 2305002020

 import numpy as np
 from scipy.linalg import lu